psychosk/senseutils/README.md

 The webserver is up and running on http://hub.smartsense.co.in:4000

 This sample mobile app allows you to:
-- create an account (gives you a unique userID)
+- create an account (gives you a unique userID, you can use this userID to startup a hub simulator  - see documentation on DEVICE SIMULATOR)
 - See/Configure which gateways you have linked to this account
 - See/Configure and see an audit trail of all panic buttons you have linked to your account
 - See/Configure and see an audit trail of all smart plugs you have linked to your account